SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 Now for the fun part!
 We need to design the event-driven interface of the _ProcessPayment_ Application.
 This is pretty easy as it has one input which triggers a single output.

 1. Click into the _Designer_ component of the Event Portal
-1. Double Click on the _NYC Modern Taxi Co - Back Office_ Application Domain
+1. Double-click on the _NYC Modern Taxi Co - Back Office_ Application Domain
 2. Click on the Applications tab
-3. On the Upper Right Corner, Click the _Create_ button and select _Create Application_
+3. In the Upper Right Corner, Click the _Create_ button and select _Create Application_
    ![](img/create-application.png)
 4. Create Application by setting values:
    1. Name: ProcessPayment